monerodocs/md/docs/technical-specs.md

 For the full node (`monerod`):

 * dandelion++
 * assurance: won't protect against ISP/VPN provider, won't protect against the very first remote node in Dandellion++ protocol
-* optional transaction relay over Tor/I2P (block relay is being done on clearnet)
+* for the full protection user must manually wrap `monerod` with Tor

 For the wallet (`monero-wallet-gui` or `monero-wallet-cli`):